Seneca-BSA/bsa/docs/ses250/lab5.md

     > |---|---|---|---|
     > |Measured Resistance [kΩ]||||

-1. Assemble the circuit shown below then measure the resistance between note A and note B.
+1. Assemble the circuit shown below then measure the resistance between node A and node B.

     ![Figure 5.5](lab5-circuit-open.png)